OOWHYTHINK/ooWHYTHINK.github.io/index.markdown

 <div class= "dottedBorder">

-<p style="text-align: center;">Does your device not do something that you want it to do because software to do it doesn't <i>exist</i>?
-Or are you a man or woman who has all the time in the world, but has been robbed by our cruel modern society of a way to find peace through recreation?</p>
+<p style="text-align: center;">Does your device not do something that you want it to do because software to do that thing doesn't <i>exist</i>? </p>

+<p style="text-align: center;"> Or, are you a man or woman who has all the time in the world, but has been robbed by our cruel modern society of a way to find peace through recreation? </p>

 <p style="text-align: center;"><span class= "inlineDarkShadedText"><span style="font-family:EB Garamond;font-size:1.2rem;color:#fff3cc">Lunar Codebase </span></span> may be able to solve such problems for you in the very near future</p>